chongminggao/KuaiRec/README.md

 ```
 @inproceedings{gao2022kuairec,
-  author = {Chongming Gao and Shijun Li and Wenqiang Lei and Jiawei Chen and Biao Li and Peng Jiang and Xiangnan He and Jiaxin Mao and Tat-Seng Chua},
+  author = {Gao, Chongming and Li, Shijun and Lei, Wenqiang and Chen, Jiawei and Li, Biao and Jiang, Peng and He, Xiangnan and Mao, Jiaxin and Chua, Tat-Seng},
-  title = {KuaiRec: A Fully-observed Dataset and Insights for Evaluating Recommender Systems},
+  title = {KuaiRec: A Fully-Observed Dataset and Insights for Evaluating Recommender Systems},
-  booktitle = {Proceedings of the 31st ACM International Conference on Information and Knowledge Management},
+  booktitle = {Proceedings of the 31st ACM International Conference on Information \& Knowledge Management},
   series = {CIKM '22},
   location = {Atlanta, GA, USA},
   url = {https://doi.org/10.1145/3511808.3557220},
   doi = {10.1145/3511808.3557220},
   numpages = {11},
-  year = {2022}
+  year = {2022},
+  pages = {540–550}
 }
 ```